intelagense/rwxrob/log/2021/04/10/README.md

+## Saturday, April 10, 2021, 9:11:45AM EDT <1618060305>

+My goal is to drag Bob along with me (and maybe iscreaman) to ISTE in 2022 to present about the use method of using learning lab containers in technical education for both practical and financial advantages.

 ## Saturday, April 10, 2021, 9:01:55AM EDT <1618059715>

 The more time I invest in the creating Learning Lab Containers and fret